Praxis: Where Sound Meets Resistance

 Music as Weapon: Reggae Epistemology in Practice

-I work within a framework I call Reggae Epistemology—the understanding that words carry illocutionary force, functioning as weapons against oppression.
+I work within a framework I call Reggae Epistemology.
+This concept emphasizes that words carry illocutionary force, functioning as weapons against oppression.
 Following in the footsteps of Peter Tosh and other revolutionary reggae artists, I believe music can dismantle unjust systems without firing a single shot.

-My mission is intersectional resistance through sound: confronting racism, sexism, classism, transphobia, fatphobia, and domestic abuse.
+My mission is intersectional resistance through sound.
+I confront racism, sexism, classism, transphobia, fatphobia, and domestic abuse.
 If it's an injustice, I'm addressing it in my music.

 Lyrical Specificity & Political Clarity

-In "I Am," I challenge anti-Black beauty standards and fatphobia, celebrating self-love and body acceptance as acts of resistance against oppressive norms that tell us our bodies aren't worthy.
+In "I Am," I challenge anti-Black beauty standards and fatphobia.
+I celebrate self-love and body acceptance as acts of resistance against oppressive norms that tell us our bodies aren't worthy.

 Vocal Mechanics as Political Choice